qlik-oss/sse-r-plugin/README.md

 # SSE R-plugin

 Server Side Extension (SSE) is a general technology for extending the Qlik built in expression library, both for load-script and for chart expressions with functionality from external calculation engines.
 The main purpose is to use SSE in Qlik visualization measures and to some extent also for calculated dimensions.

+SSE is part of the Advanced Analytics Integration (AAI) concept at Qlik.

 R is not a supported language in gRPC by default.
 The purpose of this repository is therefore to provide a possible solution using a C# SSE plugin which in turn access Rserve to be able to run R scripts.
 All documentation and guides regarding SSE in general, referred to as server-side-extension, are valid and useful for this plugin as well.

 ## Status
 **Current Plugin Version and State:** v1.0.0
 **Matching Qlik Sense Version:** Qlik Sense 2017 release (or later).
 Both desktop and enterprise.
-**Disclaimer:** This plugin is not meant to be used in production, therefore **no support is provided**.
-Use it at your own risk.
+**Disclaimer:** Use it at your own risk.
+See LICENSE.txt file.

 [Previous Versions](docs/versions.md)